python/cpython/Doc/library/sqlite3.rst

 SQL operations will usually need to use values from Python variables.
-It is not adviced to assemble queries using Python's string operations, because they are vulnerable to an SQL injection attacks (see the `xkcd webcomic
+It is not adviced to assemble queries using Python's string operations, because they are vulnerable to SQL injection attacks (see the `xkcd webcomic
 <https://xkcd.com/327/>`_ for a humorous example of what can go wrong)::

    # Never do this -- insecure!